-This superb replica Roman Barbotine “Hunt Cup” is based on an original find from Colchester.
-Like the original this cup has been made larger and more elaborately decorated than your average hunt cup would have been and is likely to depict a very specific gladiatorial event.
+Like the ornate original, this cup has been made larger and more elaborately decorated than your average hunt cup would have been and is likely to have been a bespoke commission, depicting a very specific gladiatorial event. .

-The real beauty of this piece is that the potter has captured the spectacle of a Roman Arena or Circus scene with two Gladiators, a retiarius, meaning “net man”, who fought with a weighted net, a three-pointed trident and a dagger, in combat with a Secutor armed with a gladius and scutum (short sword and shield).
+The real beauty of this piece is that the potter has captured the spectacle of a Roman Arena or Circus scene, giving the viewer a glimpse into this fascination ancient world.
+The first gladiator, a Retiarius, meaning “net man”, who fought with a weighted net, a three-pointed trident and a dagger, is seen in combat with a Secutor armed with a gladius and scutum (short sword and shield).
+With his finger raised in the air and his weapon lying uselessly at his feet, the Retiarius indicates submission perpetually awaiting his fate.

 The final scene is more typical of Hunt cups with a classic “Hunt Scene” showing a stampede of Deer, Hares and Dogs that rush across the face of the cup.